dzackgarza/Notes/Research/Reading Notes/3-30-18 Reading Notes.md

 A principal $G$-bundle, where $G$ denotes any topological group, is a fiber bundle $π:P → X$ together with a continuous right action $P × G → P$ such that $G$ preserves the fibers of $P$ (i.e. if $y ∈ P_x$ then $yg ∈ P_x$ for all $g ∈ G$) and acts freely and transitively on them.
 This implies that each fiber of the bundle is homeomorphic to the group $G$ itself.

 Since the group action preserves the fibers of $π:P → X$ and acts transitively, it follows that the orbits of the $G$-action are precisely these fibers and the orbit space $P/G$ is homeomorphic to the base space $X$.
-Because the action is free, the fibers have the structure of $G$-torsors.
+Because the action is free, the fibers have the structure of $G\dash$torsors.
 A $G$-torsor is a space which is homeomorphic to $G$ but lacks a group structure since there is no preferred choice of an identity element.

 **One of the most important questions regarding any fiber bundle is whether or not it is trivial, i.e. isomorphic to a product bundle.** A principal bundle is trivial if and only if it admits a global cross section.